raedatoui/minair-report/README.md

 ## Stack
+### Google Cloud
+Initially I wrote a Flask app that ran on GCP (AppEngine) and connected to a mysql database on GCP.
+The Flask app hosted the index.html file for the frontend SPA.
+Assets such as js / css scripts, audio, images, and videos were hosted on a public GCP bucket.
+I also used a cron job on GCP to curl an endpoint that grabs the sensor data and stores it in the database.
+That costed about $30 / month.
+It was very fast to setup that stack and allowed me to quickly host the app and get started.

+### Raspberry Pi
+After a few mooths, I decided to get a Raspberry Pi.
-Flask app running on a Raspberry Pi.
-The backend reads the PurpleAir sensor data and continously pushes JSON files to a Google Cloud Storage bucket.
+I now have the Flask app running on a the Pi.
+It took minimal work to get that setup on the Pi with Python3.7 The backend reads the PurpleAir sensor data and continously pushes JSON files to a Google Cloud Storage bucket.
 A cron job on the Pi calls the Flask API endpoint every minute.
 The endpoint does a few things:
 * reads the latest sensor data
 * stores it in the database
 * calculates a few windowed averages: 1 hour, 6 hours, 12 hours, 24 hours, and 1 week